Spaceman1701/Cutter/README.md

 Another advantage for Cutter's security is it's simplicity: Cutter doesn't depend on any complex runtime (or even compile time) logic.
 This reduces the potential security risks substantially.
 Furthermore, since cutter isn't dependant on reflection, the Java security manager can be activated without interfering with Pointcuts.

+## Interoperability
+Since cutter uses facade methods to do method invocation interception, Pointcuts have no special runtime requirements.
+This means that code that uses Cutter is standard java code that is fully compatible with any other Java library.

 # Example